dippynark/cluster-api-provider-kubernetes/README.md

 ## Quickstart

-We will install the Cluster API controllers and configure an example cluster using the Kubernetes infrastructure provider.
-We will refer to the infrastructure cluster as the outer cluster and the example cluster as the inner cluster.
+We will deploy a Kubernetes cluster to provide the infrastructure, install the Cluster API controllers and configure an example Kubernetes cluster using the Cluster API and the Kubernetes infrastructure provider.
+We will refer to the infrastructure cluster as the outer cluster and the Cluster API cluster as the inner cluster.

 ### Infrastructure